Sports Betting 101: Intro To Bet Types

 Awesemo.com is thrilled to announce its expansion into the sports betting arena.
 Stay tuned for additional announcements as we develop new and exciting sports betting content, resources and tools.
 Our subscribers now have access to a new premium Slack channel devoted to betting.
 Make sure to follow our @AwesemoOdds twitter account for all the latest.

-Our goal with this series is to talk about some basic betting principles and also explore how these concepts can be used to our advantage in the DFS context.
+Our goal with this series is to talk about some basic betting principles and also explore how these concepts can be used to your advantage in the DFS context.
 As we produce more content, we will delve into some advanced concepts and expand upon some of the introductory articles in this betting series.

 This article is an introduction to several basic types of bets and a brief example of each.
-For a lot of people this may be common knowledge, but for plenty of others these are unfamiliar terms.
+For a lot of people this may be common knowledge, but for plenty of others, these are unfamiliar terms.
 In a future follow-up, I’ll discuss some more exotic types of bets such as teasers, if wins, round robins and others, but for now we will stick to the most common bet types.

 Straight bet – This is the most common bet type and it is just a straight up single bet on a game.
-A point spread is determined by the oddsmakers with one team being favored by a certain amount of points.
+A point spread is determined by the oddsmakers with one team being favored by a certain number of points.
 Let’s take a look at an example line below to give a clear indication of what a straight bet would be:

 Boston Celtics -6.5 (-110), moneyline -320